MrMiniou/ICS4U_2021-2022/ICS3U/Days 12-14/Note 2 - IO Using Text Files.md

 ### Reading Text Files

-In Python, you can open a plaintext file using `open()` and read its contents using `readlines()`.
+In Python, you can open a plaintext file using `open()` and read its contents using `read()` or `readlines()`.
 It's important that we also close the file using `close()` to prevent strange behaviours from happening.
 For example, if you forget to close the file, the program may appear like it's skipping over some parts.

 Plaintext file extensions include *.txt*, *.csv*, *.tsv,* as well as files that are used for programming (*.py*, *.java*, *.c*, etc.).